adamchainz/time-machine/README.rst

 If ``True``, the default, successive calls to mocked functions return values increasing by the elapsed real time *since the first call.*
 So after starting travel to ``0.0`` (the UNIX epoch), the first call to any datetime function will return its representation of ``1970-01-01 00:00:00.000000`` exactly.
 The following calls "tick," so if a call was made exactly half a second later, it would return ``1970-01-01 00:00:00.500000``.

-``tz_offset`` allows you to offset the given destination.
-It may be a ``timedelta`` or a number of seconds, which will be added to destination.
-It may be negative.

 Mocked Functions
 ^^^^^^^^^^^^^^^^